ucbi/uniform/guides/introduction/Code Transformations.md

 # Code Transformations

-Whenever `mix eject` is ran, a standard set of code transformations is applied to the file contents of each file copied, except for those specified with `cp` and `cp_r`.
+Whenever `mix eject` is ran, a standard set of code transformations is applied to the contents of each file copied, except for those specified with `cp` and `cp_r`.

 > #### Disabling Code Transformations for a file {: .tip}
 >